MolingFrank/FEV/README.md

-Summary Project A combination of half-AI and half-robot, a real AI autonomous driving robot.
+Summary of our Project A combination of half-AI and half-robot, a real AI autonomous driving robot.

 Technical solution design
 LEGO robot and car body structure design